jskov/dns-filter/README.md

 # Capture query

+Make a dig query to hostname prefixed with `dns-echo.` like this:

+	$ dig @localhost -p 8053 dns-echo.cnn.com

+Then the following upstream query of `cnn.com` will echo both query and reply data.

+.Alternative

 Lookup mada.dk, following this, the next 20 queries will be logged in full:

 $ dig @localhost -p 8053 mada.dk